Sindhu Rajasekaran

-Sindhu Rajasekaran is an author, academic and filmmaker.
-Her debut novel Kaleidoscopic Reflections was longlisted for the Crossword Book Award in 2011, while her latest book of non-fiction is the best-selling Smashing the Patriarchy – A Guide for the 21st Century Indian Woman.
-Sindhu's prose and poetry have appeared in internationally acclaimed literary magazines.
-She has also published a collection of short stories titled So I Let It Be; it released in 2019.
+Sindhu Rajasekaran is an acclaimed writer, academic and independent filmmaker.
+She is the author of Forgotten Feminisms - A Subversive Retelling of Indian Womxn's Resistance and other books across genres.
+Her debut novel Kaleidoscopic Reflections was longlisted for the Crossword Book Award, while her non-fiction book Smashing the Patriarchy – A Guide for the 21st Century Indian Woman was published by Aleph Book Company.
+Forbidden Desire – How the British Stole India’s Queer Pasts & Queer Futures, her well-known book on queer South Asian pasts, was published by Simon & Schuster.
+She has created a popular art/culture platform The Subjective Space of which she's the Curatrix.

+Sindhu's prose and poetry have appeared in literary magazines like Room, New Writing Scotland, and Asia Literary Review.
+She has also published a collection of short stories titled So I Let It Be.

-She co-founded an independent film production company, Camphor Cinema, and produced the critically acclaimed Indo-British feature film Ramanujan, based on the life and times of the mathematical genius Srinivasa Ramanujan.
+Her independent film production company, Camphor Cinema has produced an Indo-British feature film Ramanujan, based on the life and times of the mathematical genius Srinivasa Ramanujan.

-Early life and education
+Early life & academic work

 Sindhu was born in Madras to IAS officer and Film Director Gnana Rajasekaran and Sakunthala Rajasekaran.
 She grew up in Kerala and Tamil Nadu.
-Trained as an Electronics and Communications Engineer at Anna University, Sindhu received a master's degree in English from the University of Edinburgh.
+Trained as an Electronics and Communications Engineer at Anna University, Sindhu studied for a master's degree in English from the University of Edinburgh.

-A recipient of the Dean's Global Research Award at the University of Strathclyde, Sindhu's research revolves around queer South Asian pasts, creative epistemologies & queer decolonial storytelling.
+A recipient of the Dean's Global Research Award at the University of Strathclyde, Sindhu's research revolves around queer South Asian pasts, creative epistemologies & decolonial storytelling.
+She has presented her research at various international academic conferences including the Association for Asian Studies AAS-in-Asia Conference, Asia in Motion: Memory, Preservation and Documentation, in South Korea, the 50th Annual Conference on South Asia at the University of Wisconsin-Madison, the Royal Society of Edinburgh Research Network, and at the Centre for Gender History, University of Glasgow.
+Sindhu graduated with a PhD in Creative Writing in 2025.

+She currently serves as Writer-in-Residence at the University of Manitoba's Centre for Creative Writing and Oral Culture.